Faren-d/definitions/README.md

     -   The  **Windows UI**  shows you the output.

     -   The  **WSL Python extension**  runs the code in Linux (`/usr/bin/python3`).

+  ### Command Palette in VScode:

+  Accessible through `Ctrl+Shift+P` (Windows/Linux), the Command Palette allows you to execute commands and access various features with ease.

+  ## Extensions

+  One of the most compelling aspects of VS Code is its extensibility.
+Extensions are add-ons that enhance the editor's capabilities, tailored to different programming languages, frameworks, and development workflows.

+  ## Basic Editing
+ the basics of code editing in VS Code:
+ - Open a file by clicking File -> Open or using the keyboard shortcut Ctrl+O (Windows/Linux) or Cmd+O (Mac).
+ - Save your changes with Ctrl+S (Windows/Linux) or Cmd+S (Mac).
+You can use essential editing commands such as cut, copy, paste, and undo with familiar shortcuts.
+ - You can move any line by pressing Alt

 # How to go to home folder in "windows terminal":

 |   What you want to do  |      Command     |